MariamYasser-0/Predicting-House-Prices/README.md

 # CodeClauseInternship_--Predicting-House-Prices
-Predict house prices based on features like the number of bedrooms and square footage using linear regression model
+Predict house prices based on features such as number of bedrooms and square footage using a linear regression model